Construction Inspections

 Stormwater Inspection Checklist

 Your stormwater professional enters the property with a checklist.
-To be able to provide an official inspection, one must be trained and certified to provide these inspections.
+To be able to provide an official assessment of risks, one must be trained and certified.
 However, as the property manager, you should be able to see major signals that something is going on.
-We provide a downloadable checklist that can be used by property managers during routine walk throughs.
+We email you a checklist that can be used during routine walk throughs.

 Stormwater Inspection Frequency